learn-co-curriculum/swift-functions/README.md

 ## Introduction

 As a language, Swift blends the programming paradigms of [Object-Oriented Programming (OOP)](https://en.wikipedia.org/wiki/Object-oriented_programming) with many elements of [functional programming](https://en.wikipedia.org/wiki/Functional_programming).
-This approach is more synonymous with modern programming languages like Ruby and Python which blend the paradigms also.
+This approach is more like dynamic programming languages like Ruby and Python which blend the paradigms also.

 ### Functions vs. Methods